laumosa/Final-project/README.md

 <ins>Physical and mental health, grouped age, heart disease</ins>

 According to the source database, the questions regarding physical and mental health are defined as follows:
-Physical Health: number of days during the past 30 where individuals have had any physical illness or injury Mental Health: number of days during the past 30 where individuals have felt their mental health was not good - Float
+- Physical Health: number of days during the past 30 where individuals have had any physical illness or injury
+- Mental Health: number of days during the past 30 where individuals have felt their mental health was not good

 The graph below illustrates the average trends observed in physical and mental health over the life of individuals.
 There is a clear pattern indicating a decline in physical health for older individuals, as they tend to report a higher number of physical illnesses or injuries.
 On the other hand, mental health demonstrates a significant improvement on average for older people.